curl/curl/docs/SSLCERTS.md

 peer's server certificate is valid.

-If you communicate with HTTPS, FTPS or other TLS-using servers using certificates that are signed by CAs present in the store, you can be sure that the remote server really is the one it claims to be.
+If you communicate with HTTPS, FTPS or other TLS-using servers using certificates that are signed by case present in the store, you can be sure that the remote server really is the one it claims to be.

 If the remote server uses a self-signed certificate, if you don't install a CA